 Time to get loud shouters!

-Throughout the month of Mart we will be shouting love for Maddy and her family.
-It is a great honor to be able to tell Maddy’s story and we hope you will join us in getting to know her and her family.
+Throughout the month of June we will be shouting love for Shiloh and her family.
+It is a great honor to be able to tell Shiloh’s story and we hope you will join us in getting to know her and her family.